inovait/girigiri/README.md

 ## Configuration

 Create a .env file:
-Copy the .env.example file and rename it to .env.
-Fill in your environment-specific variables.
+Copy the .env.example file and rename it to local.env.
+Fill in your environment-specific variables. (for local development)

 ```sh
 [DB_VALUES]